kmcgrath/resume-builder/README.md

 [Backbone.Marionette](http://marionettejs.com/) and [Foundation 5](http://foundation.zurb.com/).

-The output of this builder is stored in it's own [repository](https://github.com/kmcgrath/resume) and the JavaScript appliction can be viewed at [https://kmcgrath.github.io/resume](https://kmcgrath.github.io/resume/).
+The output of this builder is stored in it's own [repository](https://github.com/kmcgrath/resume) and the JavaScript application can be viewed at [https://kmcgrath.github.io/resume](https://kmcgrath.github.io/resume/).

 ## Build It